Send Us Your Article For Publishing. Click Here For More Information.

 1. DISMISSAL PROCESS

-The disciplinary committee thereafter prepares a report with minutes and reasons of dismissing the employee, if that be the decision.
-Though many organizations have a right of appeal within the organization structures which may vary the
+The disciplinary committee thereafter prepares a report with minutes and reasons for dismissing the employee, if that is the decision.
+Though many organizations have a right of appeal within the organizational structures which may vary the decision.

 Article 42 of the Constitution of the Republic of Uganda, 1995, states that any person appearing before any administrative official or body has a right to be treated justly and fairly and has a right to apply to courts of law in respect of that decision.